 One of the biggest reasons why I recommend wedding photographers to choose a self-hosted WordPress CMS over a visual builder platform such as Squarespace or Wix is because of the incredible wealth and depth of third-party plugin support that the WordPress CMS has.
 Of these include SEO plugins such as Yoast, All-In-One SEO and Rank Math.

 I’ve used Yoast SEO on most of my sites.
 Recently, I installed Rank Math on a new project of mine.
-It looks promising but had some bugs in the early versions.
+It looked promising but had some serious bugs in the early versions.
 And I’ve heard only positive things about All-In-One SEO as well.

 Each of these competing SEO plugins do the same thing more or less.